 Daily inspection of the coolant level is recommended.
-Cooling systems using anti-aeration baffles restrict visual observation of the true coolant level.
-If the coolant can be seen, the system may not be full.
-To gain a true fill, add water slowly up to the bottom of the fill neck and allow a 30 second settling period.
+Cooling systems using de-aeration baffles restrict visual observation of the true coolant level.
+If the coolant cannot be seen, the system may not be full.
+To gain a true fill, add coolant slowly up to the bottom of the fill neck and allow a 30 second settling period.
 Remember to compensate for the loss of anti-freeze when adding water.

-NOTE:If the engine is hot, the coolant level will be higher than when it is cold.
+NOTE: If the engine is hot, the coolant level will be higher than when it is cold.

 Inspect the radiator daily for restriction caused by leaves, paper or other foreign material.
+Clean out if necessary.
 Inspect the radiator, cap, hoses, and connectors for any signs of leakage or damage.